 What happens if defaults increase?

-The following chart uses our published data to illustrate what the effect could be if loan default rates increased.
-Of course, RateSetter actively manages Provision Fund contributions to reduce the potential impact on investors.
+The following chart uses our published data to illustrate what the effect for investors could be if loan default rates were to increase.
+Of course, RateSetter actively manages Provision Fund contributions to reduce the potential impact.

 *An estimate of how RateSetter’s consumer loans would fare in 2009’s credit conditions based on Equifax data

 This chart shows what would happen to investments on the RateSetter platform at various default rates.

 In short, if defaults were to increase significantly, the following things would happen:

 - Firstly, the Provision Fund reduces in value.